jwalton/thedreaming.org/_posts/2015-07-14-atom-plugins-2.md

 * **[color-picker](https://atom.io/packages/color-picker)**
   - shift-cmd-c to edit HTML colors.
 * **[linter-coffeelint](https://atom.io/packages/linter-coffeelint)** -
   Highlight problems in coffee-script.
 Add a coffeelint.json file to your project to change settings.
+Note that this needs [linter](https://atom.io/packages/linter) installed to work.
 * **[atom-monokai](https://atom.io/packages/atom-monokai)** - The monokai color theme (should be familiar if you're a [Sublime](http://www.sublimetext.com/) user.)
 * **[pigments](https://atom.io/packages/pigments)** - Show web colors in background of file.